airnec/javascript-audio-with-keyboard/README.md

-This project is demonstrations porpuses only and is built upon what is taught on a WesBos course lesson.
+This project is demonstrations purposes only and is built upon what is taught on a WesBos course lesson.

-It contains the following basics:\
+It contains the following basics:

 <div style="border-left: 4px solid #FF5733; padding-left: 10px;">